Bob Cousy: Personal life

 Cousy married his college sweetheart, Missie Ritterbusch, in December 1950, six months after he graduated from Holy Cross.
 They lived in Worcester, Massachusetts, and had two daughters.
 His wife died on September 20, 2013, after suffering from dementia for several years.

 Cousy was well-known, both on and off the court, for his public stance against racism, a result of his upbringing in a multicultural environment.
 In 1950, the Celtics played a game in the then-segregated city of Charlotte, North Carolina, and teammate Chuck Cooper—the first African-American in NBA history to be drafted—would have been denied a hotel room.
 Instead of taking the hotel room, Cousy insisted on travelling with Cooper on an uncomfortable overnight train.
 He described their visit to a segregated men's toilet—Cooper was prohibited from using the clean "for whites" bathroom and had to use the shabby "for colored" facility—as one of the most shameful experiences of his life.
 He also sympathized with the plight of black Celtics star Bill Russell, who was frequently a victim of racism.

 He was close to his Celtics mentor, head coach Red Auerbach, and was one of the few permitted to call him "Arnold," his given name, instead of his nickname "Red".

+In 1953, Cousy became a partner at Graylag Nature Preserve (then, Camp Graylag), a camp for boys in Pittsfield, New Hampshire.
+He transitioned it into a basketball camp, adding three collegiate regulation sized courts near the shore of Wild Goose Pond.
+During the summer leading up to his final season, he left Graylag only once, to recruit a high school basketball player to Boston College.

+Cousy has released two books, the first one being an early autobiography titled Basketball is my life which was released in 1958 and was co-written with Al Hirshberg.
+Later on he released an acclaimed book on basketball titled Basketball Principles and Techniques.

 Cousy has helped raise money for multiple charities in the Massachusetts area, and has prominently worked with the Big Brothers Big Sisters of Central Mass. & Metrowest organization, which helps mentor local youth.
+Following his retirement he also held basketball clinics in both Europe and Asia.

-He was a color analyst on Celtics telecasts during the 1980s."
-In addition, he had a role in the 1994 basketball film Blue Chips, in which he played a college athletic director.
+He was a color analyst on Celtics telecasts during the 1980s a position he held all the way till 2008 when he officially retired."
+In addition, he had a role in the 1994 basketball film Blue Chips, in which he played a college athletic director named Vic Roker.

 He is currently a marketing consultant for the Celtics, and occasionally makes broadcast appearances with Mike Gorman (and with ex-Celtic teammate Tom Heinsohn prior to Heinsohn's death on November 9, 2020).